German colonization of Africa: The consolidation of German rule in Tanganyika

 By 1898, the Germans controlled all of Tanganyika’s main population centers and lines of communication.
-The next set of business for the Germans was to impose their rule over the small-scale societies further away from the caravan routes.
+The next item of business for the Germans was to impose their rule over the small-scale societies further away from the caravan routes.
 This was done either by bargaining with African leaders or through warfare.
 After diplomacy concluded and the conflicts resulted in German victory, their regime used bands of gunmen to maintain authority over local leaders.
 Eventually, the main coastal towns, which were more settled, were converted into headquarters of administration districts, and civilian district officers were appointed.
 Further inland, administration grew outwards from strategic garrisons but was transferred to civilian hands more slowly.
 By 1914, Tanganyika was divided into 22 administrative districts, and only two of them were still ruled by soldiers.
 The chief characteristic of German rule was the power and autonomy of the district officer; sheer lack of communication dictated this.
 Orders from the capital may have taken months to reach remote districts and a remote station could expect a visit from a senior official only once a decade.
-The district officer exercised full jurisdiction over ‘natives’, for although legislation specified the punishments he might impose, nothing defined the offences for which he might impose them.
+The district officer exercised full jurisdiction over "natives", for although legislation specified the punishments he might impose, nothing defined the offences for which he might impose them.
 The German rule of East Africa was solely based on force and German officials inspired great terror.

 Two broad phases of district administration

 When the Germans were in control of Tanganyika, two broad phases can summarize their rule.
 In the 1890s their aims were military security and political control; to achieve this the Germans used a mixture of violence and alliances with African leaders.
 These ‘local compromises’, as they may be called, had common characteristics.
 The Germans offered political and military support for their allies in exchange for the recognition of German authority, provision of labor and building materials, and the use of diplomacy instead of force in settling issues.
 Moreover, the imposition of tax in 1898 initiated the transition to the second phase of administration whose chief characteristic was the collapse of the compromises made earlier in the decade.
-The old compromises collapsed because the increase in German military strength made them less dependent on local allies and while earlier officers often welcomed their collaborators’ power, later ones suspected it.
+The old compromises collapsed because the increase in German military strength made them less dependent on local allies and while earlier officers often welcomed their collaborators' power, later ones suspected it.
 This led to a change from allied to adversarial relationships between some African leaders and the Germans.
-For example, Mtinginya of Usongo, a powerful Nyamwezi chief aided the Germans against Isike; but by 1901, he became a potential enemy and when he died a year or two later, his chiefdom was deliberately dismantled.
-However, this was not what happened in other scenarios.
+For example, Mtinginya of Usongo, a powerful Nyamwezi chief aided the Germans against Isike; but by 1901, he became a potential enemy and when he died a year or two later, his chiefdom was deliberately dismantled.However, this was not what happened in other scenarios.
 Many of the old African collaborators did not necessarily lose power in this second stage of German administration, but to survive they had to adapt themselves and often reorganize their societies.